Dementia (1955 film)

 Dementia was conceived as a short film by writer-director Parker and was based on a dream relayed to him by his secretary, Barrett.
 He cast Barrett in the film, along with Ve Sota, and ultimately decided to expand it into a longer feature.
 The film received a troubled release, being banned in 1953 by the New York State Film Board before finally being released in December 1955.
-It was later acquired by Jack H. Harris, who edited it and incorporated voice over narration by Ed McMahon before re-releasing it in 1957 under the alternate title Daughter of Horror.
+It was later acquired by Jack H. Harris, who edited it and incorporated voice over narration by radio personality Ed McMahon (later to be known for co-hosting The Tonight Show with Johnny Carson) before re-releasing it in 1957 under the alternate title Daughter of Horror.